Hbindra11/Project-4-MovieDiary-v2/README.md

-# Project 3: Movie Diary App using TMDB API (source: LMS)
+# Project 3: Movie Diary App using TMDB API

 ## Website Description:
 Welcome to the Movie Diary App!
 This web application allows users to explore popular movies using the TMDB API and maintain a personal movie diary.
 Users can search for movies, view detailed information, and add their favorite movies to a journal.
 The app also provides functionality to add personal notes to each movie entry.
 The Movie Diary App is designed with a user-friendly interface and is styled using TailwindCSS.